 Credit: @bryanislost on Instagram

 A pleasant 20-minute drive gets you to one of the region’s most stunning historical sites.
 Staatsburgh State Historic Site is a Gilded Age mansion built in the late 19th century for capitalist Ogden Mills and his wife Ruth Livingston Mills.
 The 65-room Beaux Arts masterpiece is furnished in the opulent style of the era, and you can experience it with a tour, or take a stroll on the grounds, which overlook the Hudson River.
-During the month of December, you can take a special gilded age Christmas tour, where you’ll enjoy the site’s beautiful interiors, with their original furniture, art, and décor, lavishly decorated for the holiday season.
-(Tours by reservation only; $10 adults, $8 students/seniors, free for children 12 and under).
+Admission is $10 adults, $8 students/seniors, free for children 12 and under.

 1 pm: Lounge and Lunch at Willow